westurner/dotfiles/docs/tools.rst

 * Scripts to run at install time
 * Scripts to run at uninstal time
-* Patches to apply to the "*vanilla*" source tree, as might be obtained from a version control repository.
+* Patches to apply to the "*vanilla*" source tree, as might be obtained from a version control repository

 There is a package maintainer whose responsibilities include: